 6. Measurement and Accountability

-At last when the project is completed finally there should be a proper measurement of all the parameters so that before delivering every doubt would be cleared.
+Finally, when the project is completed, there should be a proper measurement of all the parameters so that before delivering, every doubt would be cleared.
 Also, measurement leads to accountability because if there is some fault in some part of the project, the employee who works on that part is solely accountable for that.
-So the principle of “Measurement and accountability” is to act as a check and balance for the whole project and this is not an exaggeration to say that this is the sole of the project management.
-As far as the other dimensions are concerned regarding accountability all are taken care of in this.
+So the principle of “Measurement and accountability” is to act as a check and balance for the whole project, and this is not an exaggeration to say that this is the sole of the project management.
+As far as the other dimensions are concerned regarding accountability, all are taken care of in this.

-We had discussed all the principles of project management in a detailed manner and we learn that these principles are very important for every project, but there are also some cons of these principles, or we can say that there is a need for changes in these principles as well.
-If we talk about the present scenario everything is going modernized and with these many changes are occurring in the working pattern of different projects but still now we are using these traditional principles to run the project which needs new ideas and modern principles because in new projects there are more stringent peculiarities.
-So to address these problems in the new world there is a need of new and advanced principles that understand the present scenario and provide a solution of such a problem.
-If this thing is not possible then there is also an option of amendment in these principles by adding some new thoughts and ideas in it, instead of focusing on new principles.
+We had discussed all the principles of project management in a detailed manner, and we learn that these principles are very important for every project, but there are also some cons of these principles, or we can say that there is a need for changes in these principles as well.
+If we talk about the present scenario, everything is going modernized and with these many changes are occurring in the working pattern of different projects but still, now we are using these traditional principles to run the project which needs new ideas and modern principles because in new projects there are more stringent peculiarities.
+So to address these problems in the new world, there is a need for new and advanced principles that understand the present scenario and provide a solution to such a problem.
+If this thing is not possible, then there is also an option of amendment in these principles by adding some new thoughts and ideas in it, instead of focusing on new principles.

 This is a guide to the Principles of Project Management.
 Here we discuss the overview and the top 6 principles of Project Management in detail.
 You may also look at the following articles to learn more –